 Phase I clinical trial to compare the safety and immunogenicity of CH505TF gp120 produced from stably transfected cells to CH505TF gp120 produced from transiently transfected cells in healthy, HIV-1 uninfected adult participants

 The goal of this study is to compare two different methods of HIV-1 vaccine production.
 HIV-1-uninfected people will be immunized with an HIV-1 vaccine candidate Env protein (CH505TF gp120) manufactured with either stably transfected or transiently transfected cells.
 If we can show that the two methods give similar vaccine responses, we can pursue manufacture of future vaccine candidates by transient transfection, and this may help to accelerate the development process of future HIV-1 vaccines.

 A Phase I clinical trial to evaluate the safety and immunogenicity of an HIV-1 MPER peptide liposome vaccine in healthy, HIV-uninfected adult participants

 On the HIV-1 Envelope is a highly conserved and well-studied area called the membrane proximal external region (MPER).
 Antibodies against this region can block infection by many different strains of HIV-1 circulating in the world.
-This study will use a vaccine that presents MPER peptides anchored in synthetic liposomes to evaluate the safety and immunogenicity of liposome-anchored MPER peptides in healthy subjects.
+This study will use a vaccine that presents MPER peptides anchored in synthetic liposomes to evaluate the safety and immunogenicity of liposome-anchored MPER peptides in healthy participants.

 The purpose of this study is to evaluate the safety and immune response to three DNA vaccines and a MVA-CMDR vaccine that may boost the immune response to the DNA vaccines in healthy, HIV-uninfected adults.
 You can read more about the HVTN 106 trial here.